MASTERMANIFEST/myproject/README.md

-These are the two main azure technologies that are used to build a website.
+These are the two main azure technologies that are used by me to build the website.